This article will show you how to use WordPress Amazon S3 Smart Upload plugin to upload files straight to S3 bucket without using local storage.

 Secondly, generate an access key that gives our plugin permission to access and upload files to this bucket.

-Thirdly, go back to your WordPress website and configure your S3 bucket.
+Once finished, go back to your WordPress site and configure your S3 bucket.

 Configure S3 bucket